All as bad as each other in destroying Doctor Who, its credibility, its legacy, and its fandom.

 Ironically I myself have done more to promote women in the genre.
 Don’t get me wrong, I’m not delusional.
 I’m well aware I have less than 0 impact on the entertainment industry.

-Still at least I have written 10 thousand word articles about characters from series like Xena, promoted female led films and series like The Heroic Trio that are obscure in the west, written 10 thousand word articles about Amy Winehouse (one of which was retweeted by her mother,) and put forward ideas for female led series and films, that have even been retweeted by prominent actresses within the genre themselves
+Still at least I have written 10 thousand word articles about characters from series like Xena, promoted female led films and series like The Heroic Trio that are obscure in the west, written 10 thousand word articles about Amy Winehouse (one of which was retweeted by her mother.)
+I’ve even put forward ideas for female led series and films, that have even been retweeted by prominent actresses within the genre themselves

 (Note: I do not know either Dana Delorenzo or Ingrid Oliver personally.
 I met Ingrid at a convention when she was a guest fleetingly, but that’s it!
 My only interaction with either of them has been via these tweets and a few fan posts I made on Instagram.
 I feel I have to make this clear so as not to drag them into this ridiculous political minefield and make it appear that they endorse any of my views.)

 Again I don’t think that makes me a modern day Gene Roddenberry or Rob Tapert, but its more than people like Whovian Feminism or Claudia Boleyn have done.
 Ultimately the great irony is that the SJW fans don’t care about original, great, strong female heroes like Kelly Maxwell or Xena.
 Those characters don’t allow them to take a role model away from men which is all they really care about.